AdobeDocs/experience-manager-screens.en/help/using/device-configurations.md

 * When is content on players updated?

-* If you are running videos, make sure you understand specifications of your device, so that content displays properly.
+* If you are running videos, make sure you understand the specifications of your device, so that the content displays properly.

 * Based on the environmental considerations above, is solid state or hard disk storage is more appropriate?